Stripline vs. Microstrip Width for Desired Impedance: Are They the Same?

 Clearly, we can’t use the same width for a microstrip and stripline and expect to see the same characteristic impedance, even if all else is held constant.
 From here, we can see that, for the dielectric constant and layer stack I’ve used, a ~16 mil microstrip will have about the same impedance of a ~7 mil stripline.
 The above curves should not be confused with input impedance, which depends on the line’s length and the input impedance at the load, which then depends on the termination scheme.

 If you want to see what happens in a more realistic situation, we need to consider the input impedance as this is what a signal will see as it is injected from the driver onto the transmission line.
-The graph below shows the magnitude of the input impedance for a 1m long microstrip and stripline at 1 GHz (350 ps rise time for a digital signal) with a load capacitance of 10 pF and parallel termination at 50 Ohms.
+The graph below shows the magnitude of the input impedance for a 1 m long microstrip and stripline at 1 GHz bandwidth (350 ps rise time for a digital signal) with a load capacitance of 10 pF with parallel (shunt) termination at 50 Ohms.

 This graph should illustrate the importance of termination in transmission lines.
 There is a range of widths where the impedance may sit above or below the target value.
 Again, we can’t simply use the width determined for a microstrip and expect to see the same input impedance for a stripline, and vice versa.
 Interestingly enough, for this particular arrangement, the stripline hits ~50 Ohms over a narrow range of widths.
 If the load’s input impedance or termination impedance change, we won’t have the same condition.